TABLE OF CONTENTS

 • Standard shipping: usually five to seven days

 • How fast is expedited shipping?
-Fast enough to meet Prime-style expectations
+Fast enough to meet Amazon Prime-style expectations

 When every hour counts, fast shipping creates a competitive advantage, especially in high-volume retail environments that sell fast moving consumer goods (FMCG) or direct-to-consumer (DTC).